alokkumarr/my-big-project-/doc/development-cloud.md

         $ mvn package
         $ mvn -Ddocker-start=cloud

-6. Get the SAW start page URL by running the following command:
+6. Get the remote Docker Machine host IP address by running the following command:

-        $ docker-machine ssh user-$SAW_AWS_USERNAME saw-url
+        $ docker-machine ip user-$SAW_AWS_USERNAME

-7. Navigate to the SAW start page URL in your browser
+7. Navigate to the SAW start page in your browser using the IP address retrieved in the previous step (`http://<ip>/`)

-Note: The first run will take longer to complete, up to 20 minutes.
+Note: The first run will take longer to complete.
 Subsequent runs using the same remote machine will be faster and take only a couple of minutes.
 Also please note that remote machines are automatically shut down after a couple of hours, to reduce costs.
-Contents of the machine are preserved and it can be started up again if needed.
+Contents of the machine are preserved and it can be started up again if needed with the command `docker-machine start user-$SAW_AWS_USERNAME`.

 [Docker Machine]: https://github.com/docker/machine/releases/